project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/26-les-szabo-why-dr-bronners-a-soap-company-leads-the-regenerative-agriculture-revolution.md

 ---
-title: 26 Les Szabo, why Dr Bronner's a soap company, leads the regenerative agriculture revolution?
+title: 26 Les Szabo Why Dr Bronners A Soap Company Leads The Regenerative Agriculture Revolution
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-01-10)